pepe cañabate

 TITáN

+TITÁN is a series that began in 2013, at a moment when the digital revolution had diminished my interest in photography.
 Working with analogue cameras and darkroom printing—often using pinhole techniques—I sought to reconnect with a slower, more demanding photographic practice.
 The process required time, planning, and patience, frequently leading to failure before reaching a result.
 This discipline redefined my relationship with the image and restored the inspiration I was searching for.